Miami Dolphins Bringing Trey Flowers to Their Defense

 Dolphins Bring Flowers to their Defense

-The team agreed to terms with veteran edge defender Trey Flowers on Sunday (as first reported by ESPN's Adam Schefter), four days after working out the former New England Patriots and Detroit Lions pass rusher.
+The team announced the signing of veteran edge defender Trey Flowers, one day after reports he had agreed to terms and four days after working out the former New England Patriots and Detroit Lions pass rusher.

 The Dolphins, who return all 11 starters from their 2021 defense, are getting even deeper at the edge defender spot, with Flowers joining offseason acquisition Melvin Ingram, 2021 first-round pick Jaelan Phillips and Andrew Van Ginkel, who has missed practice time because of an appendix issue and might or might not be ready for the start of the regular season.